 5 JOLO Winery & VineyardsPilot MountainSee on map

 Open Thursday through Sunday, EndPosts Restaurant at JOLO Winery & Vineyards invites you to stop in for a casual but delicious lunch or snack.
 Take your pick from small plates such as pommes frites and Thai sweet chili fried shrimp, soup, salad, flatbreads, wraps, entrees such as beer-glazed meat loaf and lobster ravioli, and desserts.
 Pair your choices with one of JOLO's award-winning wines as you take in the picturesque view of Pilot Mountain in the distance.

 6 Laurel Gray Vineyards

 With a rotating food truck schedule, the folks at Laurel Gray Vineyards are pairing varied tastes with its award-winning wines (check its website for an up-to-date schedule).
 In addition to the food trucks, enjoy samples of sauces that come with a wine tasting such as chocolate cabernet wine sauce or chardonnay caramel sauce.

 7 Medaloni CellarsLewisvilleSee on map

 Every Sunday during the summer months, and occasionally in the winter, Medaloni Cellars hosts different food trucks.
 On every other day, you're still welcome to bring your own food in.
-Pro tip: For a bit of romance, you can also stay in one of its three beautiful, modern-rustic cabins designed specifically for couples.
+Pro tip: For a bit of romance, you can also stay in one of its beautiful, modern-rustic cabins designed specifically for couples.

 8 Old North State Winery